 - 3/4 teaspoon black pepper

-Preheat the oven to 425° and have ready one very large or two rimmed sheet pans lined with either nonstick aluminum foil or parchment paper.
+Preheat the oven to 425° and have ready one (or two) large rimmed sheet pans lined with either nonstick aluminum foil or parchment paper.
 Quarter the potatoes lengthwise.
 Cut each quarter into thirds.

 Would pair well with: